anam884/Interactive-Lab-Hub/Lab 4/README.md

 ![paper prototype](paper2.png)

 **b.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+It has to be big enough to incorporate a keypad so I kept it square(aligned with keypads shape) ideally it should be sleek so that it can be plced anywhere and can even be hooked to the wall.

 ### Part D
 ### Materiality